virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

   `h-...`, `w-...`, `slide-from...`, `-m...`, `z-index...`, `transition...`, `flip-vertical`, `rotate`, `gap...` --> `gc-`
 - check css, use provided css variables to calculate values for fonts and heights.
 - Write new story for the component.
+- replace `VcsTooltip` with `v-tooltip`, see [VcsCheckbox](./src/components/form-inputs-controls/VcsCheckbox.vue) for an example how to implement tooltip and error tooltips.

 # Troubleshooting & Solutions